 Storytelling existed long before the written word as the “oral tradition.”
 Those stories that survived are now considered as myth, legend, or folktales.
 In general they were accurate representation of people’s perceptions of their time and identity.
-They were also the foundation of their culture and part of their belief system.
+They were also the foundation of their culture and part of their spiritual system.

 One such story, which exists at the heart of every civilization, is their creation story.
 The spiritual center in each of us exists as part of an act of creation by a creator, who is part of us.
 A creation story guides us to that center.
 The story most people are familiar with is the Adam and Eve story.
 Set aside all the theological, scientific, and metaphorical debates, which are only left-brain exercises.
 Set aside all the theses on original sin and sexuality that are intellectual distortions of our human dilemma.
 Now experience the story on its basic and most simple level.
 We are part of the universe.
 We are part of everything on our planet and responsible for it.
-We are made in the Creator’s image, not a god outside us, but the ‘Great I am’ that is within us.
-We are not god, but we are one with the ‘Great I am.’
+We are made in the Creator’s image, not a god outside us, but the ‘Great I Am’ that is within us.
+We are not god, but we are one with the ‘Great I Am.’
 (That is the name the creator calls him/her self, “I-AM-האיה-I-AM” Exodus 3:14) We had innocence.
-Then we ate the fruit of the tree which gave us “the knowledge of good and evil.”
-Thus, we lost touch with the ‘Great I am’ inside us and set out on our pursuit of knowledge.
+Then we ate the fruit of the tree which gave us “the left-brain thought of good and evil.”
+Thus, we lost touch with the ‘Great I Am’ inside us and set out on our pursuit of left-brain thought.
 Spiritually, how far has that gotten us?

 For thousands of years after the written word was in use, the oral tradition flourished.
-Most of our sacred literature is based on these stories, from the journey of Zarathustra in the Avesta, to the story of Abraham and Sara in the Torah, to the story of Abraham and Ishmael at Mecca in The Quran, to the stories of Patanjali in his Yoga Sutras, to the stories of Buddha in the Kalama Sutta, down to the stories of Joshua and beyond.
+Most of our sacred literature is based on these stories, from the journey of Zarathustra in the Avesta, to the story of Abraham and Sara in the Torah, to the story of Abraham and Ishmael at Mecca in The Quran, to the stories of Patanjali in his Yoga Sutras, to the stories of Buddha in the Kalama Sutta, down to the stories of Yeshua and beyond.
 They all started in the oral tradition and were told, not read.
 When told they take on a totally different feeling.
 Try it and you will see that they actually enter us in a totally different way.

 The Buddha also had a strong attachment to stories.
-After he had experienced “enlightenment,” he wanted to withdraw and simply enjoy the blissful peace that he found in his ‘Great I am’ center.
+After he had experienced “enlightenment,” he wanted to withdraw and simply enjoy the blissful peace that he found in his ‘Great I Am’ center.
 He felt that people were not ready to do what it takes to get there.
 His disciples persuaded him that he at least had to try.
 Lucky for us, he did.
 It is no accident that he decided to use stories to pass on many of his teachings.
-Each story is designed to guide us on the path and help lead us to “enlightenment,” sometimes called “nirvana” a place of no-thing, the place of God in us for God is no-thing.
-He/She is the “Light” at the center of our being.
+Each story is designed to guide us on the path and help lead us to “enlightenment,” sometimes called ‘nirvana’ a place of no-thing, for the ‘Great I Am’ is within us for God is no-thing.
+The ‘I Am’ is the Light at the center of our being.”

-Once when I arrived to do a Living Bible Story® of “Bartholomew, and his last days with Joshua” the leader asked me to do a short children’s story, after which they would be sent off to child care.
+Once when I arrived to do a Living Bible Story® of “Bartholomew, and his last days with Yeshua” the leader asked me to do a short children’s story, after which they would be sent off to child care.
 I agreed and did a five-minute story about Bartholomew’s Yamaka.
 The children exited through a side door in the narthex.
 Shortly after Bartholomew began to tell his story, I saw little heads pop around the door jamb and line up like a Disney cartoon.
 Within a minute they came out and lined up in the narthex behind everyone else.
 They were caught up in the story and were experiencing every word, their little eyes and mouths wide open.
 Their teacher stood by dumbfounded.
 I could see in their eyes that they were connecting with Bartholomew in a very deep way, right to the core of their innocent little centers.
 They saw everything he saw.
 They felt everything he felt.
-They experienced the death and resurrection of Joshua through this apostle.
+They experienced the death and resurrection of Yeshua through this apostle.
 At the end of the story, Bartholomew took off his prayer shawl and Yamaka and left them on a chair on the platform.
 I went down and sat with the others.
 There was a very long silence of at least five minutes.
 Then I felt a tug on my sleeve.
 I looked down.
 It was one of the little girls, about four years old.
 She whispered, “Mister, can I touch his Yamaka?”
 I wept.
 I hugged her and said, “Yes.”
 She slowly walked up to the platform.
 Reverently, she reached out her little hand and touched it.
 An inner peace and contentment came over her.
 Oh, how easily children connect to their Spiritual center.
 As adults, we truly need to return to square one like these children.

 In recent years many came to the realization that storytelling was ready for a revival.
 Storytelling festivals are becoming common all over the world.
 In Sweden, storytellers are now organized and recently took to the streets in the major cities.
 You could find them on every corner or main shopping area telling their story to all those who would stop and listen.
 The irony is that a TV could be playing a favorite program in a shop window while a storyteller would be on the opposite side of the walking street and the crowd gathered to listen to the storyteller with their backs to the TV.
 Storytelling is in our DNA.
 It speaks to our inner being.
 Stories can be part of any gathering to stimulate and motivate the listener and not just entertain them.
 I have seen in such gatherings that many people discover they have an inner voice which is awakening, and everyone begins to share their stories.

-Do you need help to find the "Great I am" center within yourself?
+Do you need help to find the "Great I Am" center within yourself?

 JOIN OUR MAILING LIST